Tula Free-to-Grow Review

 What Other Baby Carriers Should You Consider?

 A sling-style carrier, like the Nalakai Ring Sling, could be an appealing contender.
 It's more affordable and easier to use, which are two aspects the Free-to-Grow can't beat.
 Plus, the sling-style design offers fit customization, which may be a perk if you plan to share the baby carrier with another wearer.
-Once your family is ready to move on from a baby carrier, consider a baby backpack, especially for longer excursions.
+Once your family is ready to move on from a baby carrier, consider one of the best baby backpack carriers from our review, especially for longer excursions.

 Honest, objective reviews.
 Led by a Pediatrician.